fgx/fgx-aircraft/readme.md

 Geoff's work and success in converting hundreds FlightGear aircraft from AC format to Three.js JSON format is quite extraordinary.

-The current set of models, while fun to browse, nonetheless suffere from issues including:
+The current set of models, while fun to browse, nonetheless suffer from issues including:

 * Aircraft with missing or superfluous elements
 * Varying scale
-* Duplicatte vertices
+* Duplicate vertices

 With a bit of thought and some hours of labor it will be possible either edit the models or edit Geoff's converter so that the models form a coherent collection and are truly usable.